Guided Tour (short story collection)

 Guided Tour is a collection of science fiction stories by American writer Gordon R. Dickson.
 It was first published by Tor Books in 1988.
-Most of the stories originally appeared in the magazines Fantasy and Science Fiction, Astounding, Planet Stories, Analog Science Fiction and Fact, Future, Science Fiction Stories, If, Galaxy Science Fiction, Imagination, Fantastic Universe and Fantastic Story Magazine.
+The majority the stories had originally appeared in the magazines The Magazine of Fantasy & Science Fiction, Astounding, Planet Stories, Analog Science Fiction and Fact, Future, Science Fiction Stories, If, Galaxy Science Fiction, Imagination, Fantastic Universe and Fantastic Story Magazine.